Skip to content

 DO

-• Do install grab along the way for better safe and support when ambulate inside toilet
+• Do install grab along the way for better safety and support when ambulating inside the toilet

-• Do use commode with handle toilet for better support and safe transfer from sit to stand
+• Do use a commode with handles toilet for better support and safe transfer from sit to stand

-• Do use shower chair if during bathing for energy conservation
+• Do use a shower chair during bathing for energy conservation

-• Do ensure hand shower or faucet better reachable
+• Do ensure the hand shower or faucet is better reachable

 • Do make sure the floor is not slippery before entering

-• Do place non slip mat at near exit toilet door to remove slippiness at the feet due to wet
+• Do place a non-slip mat near the exit toilet door to remove slippiness at the feet due to wet

 BATHROOM

-• For small space, the door width down to 28 inches or 71cm
+• For small spaces, the door width down to 28 inches or 71cm

 • Minimum width: 24 inches or 61cm

-• (note - small doors are should only be used for bathrooms, closets and utility rooms).
+• (note - small doors should only be used for bathrooms, closets and utility rooms).

-• Use non slip mat for slippery near exit door
+• Use a non-slip mat for the slippery near the exit door

 • Improve lighting